Opposite of SUFFOCATE – 35 Antonyms With Sentence Examples

 Exhale The congested room made it feel like he was suffocating and unable to exhale properly.
 Stepping outside allowed him to exhale freely.

-READ: Opposite of AMBUSH - 35 Antonyms With Sentence Examples
+READ: Opposite of ASHAMED - 35 Antonyms With Sentence Examples

 Final Thoughts about Antonyms of SUFFOCATE